Return of the Storm Rider: The remarkable story of the spectacular recovery of an ocean nomad – The Short-tailed Albatross 2

 With Photographs by Tui De Roy

 Known today by the oddly inaccurate name Short-tailed Albatross (its tail is no shorter than any other species) this delightful bird with its dusting of gold, was once known more prosaically and eponymously as Steller’s Albatross (G. W. Steller 1709–1746, is also commemorated in many other species names including Steller’s Sea Eagle, Steller’s Eider, and Steller’s Sealion).
 For much of its history its scientific name was Diomedea albatrus though that too has been changed and it is now called Phoebastria albatrus.

 Weighing in at 4–5 kg, measuring 84-94 cm long and with a wingspan of 213–229 cm, this is a large and spectacular bird.
 The largest of the North Pacific seabirds, as an adult the Short-tailed Albatross has a golden head, a white body, back and tail, and mostly dark wings and terminal tail band.
 The bill is disproportionately large and pink.
 The youngest birds are all dark brown, but become progressively whiter with age.
 All have the characteristic pink beak, which distinguishes it from the other two North Pacific albatrosses, the Laysan Albatross and the Black-footed Albatross.

-It forages at sea, mostly during the day, but may also forage at night, when it feeds on a diet mostly consisting of squid, but also including fish, krill and other crustaceans by seizing them from the sea surface.
+It forages at sea, mostly during the day, but may also forage at night, when it feeds on a diet mainly consisting of squid, but also including fish, krill and other crustaceans by seizing them from the sea surface.
 It will also follow ships to feed on scraps and fish offal.